 A] MORE WORK, WATER & LIFE

-The object of this project is to transform the Keurbooms River Catchment, within the Keurbooms River Corridor, back to its natural state by clearing thousands of hectares of invasive alien plants.
-This large-scale endeavour is bringing much needed jobs to destitute communities, securing the sole water supply of Plettenberg Bay and restoring the integrity of a wilderness river ecosystem for people, plants and animals, thereby creating more work, more water, more life!
+The object of this project was to transform the Keurbooms River Catchment, within the Keurbooms River Corridor, back to its natural state by clearing thousands of hectares of invasive alien plants.
+This large-scale endeavour brought much needed jobs to destitute communities, securing the sole water supply of Plettenberg Bay and restoring the integrity of a wilderness river ecosystem for people, plants and animals, thereby creating more work, more water, more life!

 A number of existing landowners have embarked on alien clearing projects in their own capacity, but they nevertheless require significant assistance to solve the problem and truly transform this area.

-The project addresses the three major components of integrated catchment management: livelihoods, water security and biodiversity.
+The project addressed the three major components of integrated catchment management: livelihoods, water security and biodiversity.